-The Ministry1 issues more detailed regulations2 relating to insurance and financial security, including which conditions the insurance or financial security must satisfy for approval, and concerning certificates and their form, contents, issuance and validity.
+The ministry1 shall issue more detailed regulations2 concerning insurance and the furnishing of financial security, including the conditions that must be satisfied by the insurance or financial security in order to gain approval, and concerning certificates and their form, contents, issuance and validity.

-- O Amended by Acts 17 March 1995 no. 13 (in force 30 May 1996), 21 December 2007 nr.
-128 (in force 21 November 2008 according to Resolution 21 December 2007 no. 1577). - 1 Ministry of Justice according to Resolution 22 October 1982 no. 1520. - 2 Cf. Act 10 February 1967 Section 2 and Chapter VII.
+- 0 Amended by Act no. 13 of 17 March 1995 (entered into force on 30 May 1996), Act no. 128 of 21 December 2007 (entered into force on 21 November 2008 pursuant to Resolution no. 1577 of 21 December 2007). - 1 Ministry of Justice pursuant to Resolution 22 October 1982 no. 1520. - 2 Cf. Act 10 February 1967 Section 2 and Chapter VII.

-Section 1991 Sanctions against failure to observe insurance obligations, etc.
+Section 1991 Sanctions for failure to comply with insurance obligations, etc.

-If a ship does not have the mandatory insurance or other financial security or the required certificate, cf. Sections 197 and 198, the Maritime Directorate can deny the ship entrance to or departure from a port or other loading or discharging location in Norway or on the Norwegian part of the continental shelf, or order it to be discharged or moved.
+Where a ship does not have the compulsory insurance or other financial security or the compulsory certificate, cf. Sections 197 and 198, the Maritime Directorate may deny the ship access to or outward clearance from a port or other loading or discharging location in Norway or on the Norwegian sector of the continental shelf, or may order the ship to be discharged or moved.

-- 0 Amended by Acts 17 March 1995 no. 13 (in force 30 May 1996). - 1 Cf. General Civil Penal Code Section 419 no. 3.
+- 0 Amended by Act no. 13 of 17 March 1995 (entered into force on 30 May 1996). - 1 Cf. General Civil Penal Code Section 419 no. 3.